daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 Someone has to make this stuff, you know!
 We consider 'production functions' that map how inputs can be turned into outputs.
 If firms are seeking to maximize profits, then whatever output they want to produce ... they will try to produce it using the combination of inputs (Capital, labor, etc.) that can do this at the lowest cost.
 If we know production functions and input costs, we can describe a firm's cost of producing every amount of a particular good.

-- Profit maximisation and supply, perfect competition in a single market (NS ch.
-8-9)
+\underline{Profit maximisation and supply, perfect competition in a single market (NS ch.
+8-9)}

 Economists typically assume that firms make choices to maximize profits.
 (Mathematically, this 'optimisation', i.e., maximisation, has some things in common with the consumer optimisation of utility, so it may look familiar).